thoughtworks/winston_wolfe/README.md

 winston_wolfe
 =============

-A best-of-breed, harm-minimisation testing tool
+A best-of-breed, harm-minimisation testing tool in Java